peppymastermind/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printf "%0.2f\n" $NUM (script that prints a number with two decimal places, followed by a new line) echo $((`echo $PATH | grep -o ":/" | wc -l`+ 1)) (a script that counts the number of directories in the PATH) printf "%\n" $DECIMAL ( script that converts a number from base 10 to base 16)
+printf "%0.2f\n" $NUM (script that prints a number with two decimal places, followed by a new line) echo $((`echo $PATH | grep -o ":/" | wc -l`+ 1)) (a script that counts the number of directories in the PATH) printf "%\n" $DECIMAL ( script that converts a number from base 10 to base 16) printf '%x\n' $DECIMAL (Write a script that converts a number from base 10 to base 16.)